Last Updated on September 3, 2019 by Christine Kaaloa

 Long Distance Buses from Istanbul

-The Istanbul Otogar (Bus Terminal) is ginormous so if you’re planning to buy tickets when you get there, give yourself ample time to find your bus agency (aka factor in time to get lost).
+The Istanbul Otogar (Bus Terminal) is ginormous so if you’re planning to buy tickets at the station (aka otogar) or take an overnight Turkish bus, give yourself ample time to find your bus agency (aka factor in time to get lost).
 I decided to book my bus travel from Istanbul to Cappadocia from one of the many agents on Sultanamet Street.
-I probably paid a little more (not by much though) than the base cost I’d get from booking directly, but I also a complimentary shuttle from the tourist agency to the bus company terminal at the otogar and that saved time, energy and stress.
-I did a handful of searches and quote comparisons until I found a ticket for 75TL at Turista Travel (located across the park).
+I probably paid a little more than the base cost I’d get from booking at the bus station, but it came with a complimentary shuttle from the tourist agency directly to the bus terminal.
+I found a ticket for 75TL at Turista Travel (located across the park).

 I’ve stayed at two places in Istanbul and both, I’d recommend.

 Piya Hostel is for the budget traveler.
 It’s located in a neighborhood, a 10-15 minute walk from the Blue Mosque.
 Dorm style, it’s got fresh sheets and shared bathrooms.
-It’s also got a kitchen which serves breakfast in the morning and free coffee and tea.
-There’s a sign posted on one of the bathroom doors, not to use during a certain hour.
-If you accidentally use it, you will piss the guy who’s in the room next door.. off!
-Heed warning signs.
+It’s also got a kitchen which serves free coffee and tea.

 Sirkeci Mansion is for the flashpacker looking for a bit of class, ease and Turkish hospitality.
 The hotel offers has a self-serve hammam and pool in the basement, offers free walking tours and cooking classes as well as a complimentary breakfast and a goodbye memento gift from the manager.
 Read my review here.